tigergraph/ecosys/k8s/docs/03-deploy/tigergraph-on-aks.md

 kubectl tg update --cluster-name ${YOUR_CLUSTER_NAME} --ha ${NEW_HA} --namespace ${YOUR_NAMESPACE}
 ```

+For detailed information about scaling TigerGraph clusters (scale in/out), refer to [Scale In and Scale Out](../04-manage/scale-in-and-out.md).

 ## Update the resources(CPU and Memory) of the TigerGraph cluster

 Modify the CPU and memory resources of your TigerGraph cluster using the following command: